softworkz/embyuserwiki/Notifications.md

 ![](images/server/notifications2.png)

-To install new notification services, navigate to the **Plugin Catalog** and scroll down to the Notifications section.
+To install new notification services, open the server dashboard, navigate to the **Plugin Catalog** and scroll down to the Notifications section.
 A number of options are available:

 ![](images/server/notifications3.png)